,

 1. Todoist

-To-do lists are crucial for productivity, and Todoist is the best to-do list app there is.
-Its user-friendly interface enables you to create and organize tasks for the day, complete with notifications.
+To-do lists are crucial for productivity, and Todoist is the best to-do list app.
+Its user-friendly interface lets you create and organize tasks for the day.
 You can also set recurring reminders for things like weekly assignments or bills.

-Todoist works with tools like Gmail, Google Calendar and Slack so you can keep everything organized.
+Todoist works with tools like Gmail, Google Calendar and Slack, so you can keep everything organized.
 The base version of the app is free, but you can also upgrade it for $60 a year.
-This pro version comes with features like full reporting history and custom task reminders.
+This pro version includes features such as full reporting history and custom task reminders.

 2. Fantastical

 Staying on top of a busy schedule starts with the right calendar, and Fantastical is perfect for managing events and tasks.
-It keeps everything easy to navigate, while natural language input allows users to create entries instantly by typing simple phrases.
+It keeps everything easy to navigate, while natural-language input lets users create entries instantly by typing simple phrases.

-The app connects smoothly with platforms like Google Calendar and iCloud to ensure schedules stay updated across devices.
-Fantastical offers a free version for core scheduling needs, while the premium plan adds advanced tools like Apple Watch support and custom notification sounds.
+The app connects smoothly with platforms like Google Calendar and iCloud to keep schedules up to date across devices.
+Fantastical offers a free version for core scheduling needs, while the premium plan adds advanced features such as Apple Watch support and custom notification sounds.

 3. MindNode